 - Continue to include families as equal partners in their child’s development and ensure the culture, language and their unique assets are reflected in our ECE program

-- Increase access to family support services which provide information about child development, parenting practices, mental health services, resource and referral/ case management, offer peer to peer support and increases access to public benefits.
+- Increase access to family support services which provide information about child development, parenting practices, mental health services, resource and referral/ case management, offer peer-to-peer support and increase access to public benefits.

 Program Goal 1: Support parental resilience